A density bound for triangle-free $4$-critical graphs: Introduction

+Our result says that the $k=4$ case of this theorem is true; an unpublished result of Davies says that this conjecture is best possible infinitely often for each $k \geq 5$.

 The paper is organized as follows.
-In Section \ref{cliquesection}, we present structural lemmas regarding $K_{k-1}$ cliques in $k$-Ore graphs, focusing on the case where $k = 4$.
+In Section \ref{cliquesection}, we present structural lemmas regarding triangles in $4$-Ore graphs.
 In Section \ref{T8structure}, we present results regarding the triangles of graphs in $\mathcal{B}$.
-In Section \ref{potentialsection}, we give a brief overview of the potential method and results specific to its use for colour-critical graphs.
-Section \ref{mincounterexamplesection} begins by supposing the existence of a minimum counterexample to Theorem \ref{maintheorem}; the structure of this counterexample is then uncovered.
-Finally, the discharging portion of the proof is found in Section \ref{dischargingsection}.
+In Section \ref{potentialsection}, we give a brief overview of the potential method and results specific to its use for $4$-critical graphs.
+Section \ref{mincounterexamplesection} begins by supposing the existence of a minimum counterexample $G$ to Theorem \ref{maintheorem}, and then deduces various structural properties of $G$: in particular, that $G$ has no $K_{4}-e$ subgraph, that $G$ has no cycles of degree $3$ vertices, and that each connected component of the graph induced by degree $3$ vertices of $G$ has at most six vertices.
+Finally, Section \ref{dischargingsection} uses discharging to show that no such minimum counterexample exists.

+While essential to the overall proof, Sections \ref{cliquesection} and \ref{T8structure} are quite lengthy and technical.
+It may be easier for a reader to skip these sections at first, and then return to them as needed.